 Hallasan is divided into seven different hiking trails, but only Seongpanak and Gwaneumsa lead to the summit of Baekrokdam, where the crater lake is located.

-The Eoseungsaengak and Seongpanak Trails are the shortest and least demanding, and you can still see impressive mountain scenery.
+The Eoseungsaengak and Eoseungsaengak trails are the shortest and least demanding, and you can still see impressive mountain scenery.

 1. Gwaneumsa Trail